DasilvaMateus/Curso-TypeScript/README.md

 # Curso-TypeScript
-Repositório de pequenas atividades de type script
+Repository of small activities related to the type script course